 Here are some tips on how to weather-proof your makeup!

-What are your style tips for rainy day outfits?
+What tips can you share to prepare for rain when traveling?
 Share and comment below!

 For more seasonal packing tips, please read: